 If You Invested $1000 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Regeneron Pharmaceuticals (NASDAQ:REGN) has outperformed the market over the past 10 years by 13.44% on an annualized basis.
+Cintas (NASDAQ:CTAS) has outperformed the market over the past 10 years by 14.41% on an annualized basis.

-Buying $1,000 In REGN: 10 years ago, an investor could have purchased 17.72 shares of Regeneron Pharmaceuticals at the time with $1,000.
-This investment in REGN would have produced an average annual return of 27.55%.
-Currently, Regeneron Pharmaceuticals has a market capitalization of $68.66 billion.
+Buying $1,000 In CTAS: 10 years ago, an investor could have purchased 28.38 shares of Cintas at the time with $1,000.
+This investment in CTAS would have produced an average annual return of 28.51%.
+Currently, Cintas has a market capitalization of $46.12 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.